 What Is Employment Insurance?

-The Employment Insurance program—often known as the EI program—is a government funded benefit that pays out money to those who lose their jobs through no fault of their own.
+The Employment Insurance program—often known as the EI program—is a Canadian government-funded benefit that pays out money to those who lose their jobs through no fault of their own.

-This includes economic downturns, restructuring, shortages of work, layoffs, and natural disasters, and EI also assists if you cannot work due to sickness or injury.
+This includes economic downturns, restructuring, shortages of work, layoffs, and natural disasters.
+EI also assists if you cannot work due to sickness or injury.

 To Qualify For The Program